 I’m trying to remember that my actions each day have a ripple effect, whether negative or positive.
 And I’m trying to make sure the ripples I create are mostly positive.
 C’mon I know we can’t feel sunshine & roses every single day, we’re only human.
 But with just a little effort we can very easily spread a little kindness.
 And if we would all just do a small part, what a beautiful world this would be!

 It’s Easy To Be Kind

-So compliment that co-worker on a new blouse, tell that boss how much his leadership means to you and your company, reach out to the neighbor going through hard times.
-And yes, a random act of kindness for a complete stranger you’ve never met before and will likely never meet again will create a very positive ripple, and so will theirs, and theirs, and…
+So compliment that co-worker on a new blouse, tell that boss how much his leadership means to you and the company, reach out to the neighbor going through hard times.
+And yes, a random act of kindness for a complete stranger you’ve never met before and will likely never meet again will create a very positive ripple.
+And so will theirs, and theirs, and…

 Other Inspirational Posts

 - But… Don’t We All Want To Look Younger??